roberts-pumpurs/betfair-adapter-rs/README.md

 ### `decimal-primitives`

-Enabling this feature uses `rust_decimal::Decimal` for many numeric values including `Price`, `Size`, and general other decimal fields (handicaps, market rates, etc.).
+Enabling this feature uses `rust_decimal::Decimal` for many numeric values including `Price`, `Size`, and some other fields (handicaps, market rates, etc.).
-Using `Decimal` provides precise decimal arithmetic, however it can be slower than native floating-point operations.
+Using `Decimal` provides precise arithmetic, however it can be slower compared to f64 floating-point operations.

 #### Creating values from literals:

 Use the `num!` macro for cross-compatibility when creating numeric literals.
 The following will compile whether the `decimal-primitives` feature is enabled or disabled.

 ```rust
 use betfair_types::num;